 Most notable is Etihad Airways’ inflight menu of seasonal specials by an up-and-coming Emirati chef.

-To celebrate the Islamic holy month, the UAE’s national carrier has teamed up with up-and-coming Emirati chef Khaled Alsaadi to offer a special Ramadan inflight menu.
+To celebrate the Islamic holy month, the UAE’s national carrier has once again teamed up with the talented young Emirati chef Khaled Alsaadi to offer a special Ramadan inflight menu.
 The co-founder of Abu Dhabi’s innovative Fae Café uses local ingredients and spice infusions to create a modern twist on Emirati dishes, retaining their authentic flavor while making use of contemporary cooking techniques.

-Guests will be treated to Ramadan meals including lamb quzi with black pepper chutney, bulgur salad with a date vinaigrette, and sticky date pudding.
-In addition, a selection of Chef Khaled’s recipes can be accessed online or by scanning QR codes placed at the bottom of the onboard menu, allowing passengers to recreate Etihad’s inflight meals at home.
-This Ramadan menu will be available to guests on selected flights that coincide with iftar times, including those to and from the GCC countries.
-Travelers breaking their fast prior to departure or just before landing will be given takeaway bags containing dates and adorned with an image inspired by one of the UAE’s hidden gems.
+Guests will be treated to Ramadan meals including saffron curry–crusted sea bream; lamb shank with black lime jus, lentil soup, chaami (traditional Emirati cheese) and beetroot salad; machboos chicken ciabatta sandwich; and aseeda cheesecake.
+In addition, a selection of Chef Khaled’s recipes can be accessed by scanning QR codes placed at the bottom of the onboard menu, allowing passengers to recreate Etihad’s inflight meals at home.
+This Ramadan menu will be available to guests across all cabins on selected flights that coincide with iftar times.
+Travelers breaking their fast prior to departure or just before landing will be given takeaway bags containing dates, a drink, and a snack.